Welcome To GoodByeBanks – The FinTech Service Comparison Site

 Managing expenses – household books have been around for ages; smartphone banks are not completely abandoning this idea either.
 Categorizing expenses should help keep an eye on transactions.

-Additional Products at Smartphone Banks
+Additional Products at Virtual Banks

 In addition to the current account with app functions, some smartphone banks also offer additional products.
 As a result, providers are increasingly moving in the direction of traditional banks, even if they choose a “Fintech” approach.